-Uni Promote a Culture of Health and Safety in the Workplace Lea will: rning Outcome - the candidate Assessment Criterion - the candidate can: 1 Be able to develop plans to 1.1 Identify where improvements and changes may be necessary. promote a health and safety culture in the workplace.
-1.2 Identify how information on health and safety instructions and regulations are currently communicated.
-1.3 Identify current level of understanding and support for health and safety instructions and procedures.
-1.4 Develop a plan based on findings to include performance measures, review dates and resources.
-1.5 Include in the plan opportunities for promoting the advantages and legal necessity of following health and safety procedures.
-2 Implement the plan to promote a 2.1 Present the plan to the responsible people for the workplace to gain their support. health and safety culture in the workplace.
-2.2 Identify those in the workplace who will require advice about the plan to promote a health and safety culture in the workplace.
-2.3 Ensure that relevant information and advice is provided at a timely way and provide opportunities for encouraging ideas on good practice.
-2.4 Measure the effectiveness of the plan against past and present performance.
+Un it Promot te a Culture e of Health and Safety in the Workplace Lea arning Outcome - the candida ate will: Assessment Criterion - the candidate can: 1 Be able to develop plans to p .1 Identify where improvements and changes may be necessary. a health and safety culture in the workplace. .2 Identify how information on health and safety instructions and regulations are currently communicated.
+1 .3 Identify current level of understanding and support for health and safety instructions and procedures. .4 Develop a plan based on findings to include performance measures, review dates and resources. .5 Include in the plan opportunities for promoting the advantages and legal necessity of following health and safety procedures.
+2 • • • .1 Present the plan to the responsible people for the workplace to gain their support. health and safety culture in the workplace. .2 Identify those in the workplace who will require advice about the plan to promote a health and safety culture in the workplace. .3 Ensure that relevant information and advice is provided at a timely way and provide opportunities for encouraging ideas on good practice.
+2 .4 Measure the effectiveness of the plan against past and present performance.